AaronCode2/Tiny-Wonder/README.md

 2. Type this command in your Terminal git clone https://github.com/AaronCode2/Tiny-Wonder.git

+### The Zipper Way

+1. Hopefully you know how to install stuff from your browser
+2. Click on this [link](https://github.com/AaronCode2/Tiny-Wonder/archive/refs/heads/main.zip) to download
+3. Once downloaded, go to the directory you installed the project.
+4. Then right click and Extract it.
+5. Place the extracted version of the project in the directory you want.
+6. It is safe to delete the compressed Zip File / Folder

 ## How To Compile Project
 ### Hopefully you have a **C++ Compiler**, **Make**, **CMake** and **VSCode** installed to work